hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ### Option #1: Install from source
 #### Step 1: Requirements

 To begin with, make sure your operating system has the cuda version suitable for this exciting training session, which is cuda11.6/11.8.
-For your convience, we have set up the rest of packages here.
+For your convenience, we have set up the rest of packages here.
 You can create and activate a suitable [conda](https://conda.io/) environment named `ldm` :

 ```
 conda env create -f environment.yaml